augeas/BirdSpider/README.md

 ```

-this can also be done by directly editing th cache keys in redis
+this can also be done by directly editing the cache keys in redis

 ```python
 import redis